aiman-al-masoud/deixiscript/docs/thesis/6-naturalistic-programming.md

 And finally, to determine whether low-level programs could conveniently be written in such a subset of the English language.

-The authors seem to have come to the conclusion that all of this is possible, using their system.
+The authors seem to have come to the conclusion that all of this is indeed possible, using their system.